DJPlaya/Forlix-Floodcheck-Redux/README.md

 - Day of Defeat: Source
 #### Most Elements of FFCR will work on every Source 2007+ Engine Game
 #
-This is a Fork of the latest Version of FFC, i will Update it to the latest Standards and improve Game Support.
-</br>In general this Plugin is a great Protection against various Types of Flooding.
+In general this Plugin is a great Protection against various Types of Flooding.
-</br>Types of Protection:
+Types of Protection:
 - Chat
 - Commands
 - Namechange